nicdom23/AD_HW_04/README.md

 $T(|A|) = \Theta(|A|) + |D|\Theta(log|D|) = \Theta(|A|log|A|)$

 This shows how using heaps is a good way to sort an array.
-Heapsort then changes the array in place at the opposite of the
+Heapsort then changes the array in place at the opposite of the total order we use(the minimum is swapped with the last active element of the heap, so all the minimums are placed in reverse order in the array).